 From the very beginning of their graduate careers, then, students are viewed as contributors to the advancement of scholarship in their home discipline, as well as future scholars at the frontiers of disciplinary boundaries in social policy.
 Although the Social Policy PhD program is administratively housed at the Harvard Kennedy School, the program is fully integrated with the Ph.D. programs in Government and Sociology and coordinated through a Committee on Higher Degrees composed of faculty from all three bodies.
 Students enroll as students of the Graduate School of Arts and Sciences.

-This degree is intended for students who have central interests in problems of economic inequality, segregation, poverty, changing family structure, immigration, race and labor market segmentation, educational inequality, and historical and comparative studies of inequality in the United States and abroad (especially Western Europe).
+This degree is intended for students who have central interests in problems of economic inequality, urban poverty and residential segregation, changing family structures, immigration, race and ethnicity, educational inequality, political participation and inequalities, distributive politics, crime and criminal justice, and historical and comparative studies of inequality in the United States and abroad (especially Western Europe).
 It will be of particular interest for students who wish to combine solid training in the fundamental theoretical perspectives and methodological traditions of either government or sociology with advanced study of policy responses to these social problems.
-Students who would like the flexibility to pursue research careers in departments of political science or sociology and schools of public policy or other research fields may find these joint degrees especially suitable.
+Students who would like the flexibility to pursue academic careers in political science or sociology, schools of public policy or other advanced research-oriented careers in social policy may find these joint degrees especially suitable.